updated March 3, 2022

-You also acknowledge that you may receive confidential or proprietary information through our Services.
-You will protect and maintain the confidentiality of this confidential Information and not disclose the information.
+We both acknowledge that we may receive access to confidential or proprietary information through our Services.
+We both will protect and maintain the confidentiality of this confidential Information and not disclose the information.
 Further, proprietary information, user identities, systems, designs, concepts and documents will be protected from disclosure, by accident or deliberate action, to other institutions not party to these Terms.

 We will not release information about your Users or any of your User Content without a written request from the Primary Coordinator for your organization.

 Any feedback, ideas, comments, suggestions, concepts, techniques, or the like that you send to us (as distinct from User Content you upload to our Services) will be treated as being non-confidential and non-proprietary.
 We may use, disclose or publish any feedback, ideas, comments, suggestions, concepts, or techniques contained in such information for any lawful purpose.

 13. Acceptable Use